-Impediment #7: Lack of Access to Financial Education and Discriminatory Banking Practices
+Impediment #7: Lack of Financial Education

-Some residents do not have access to financial education opportunities.
+Some residents do not understand or are not exposed to financial education opportunities.

-The lack of access to financial education coupled with discriminatory practices in the housing industry can prevent some residents from choosing where they live and from accumulating wealth through homeownership.
+The lack of financial understanding coupled with discriminatory practices in the housing industry can prevent some residents from choosing where they live and from accumulating wealth through homeownership.